What is AWS Control Tower?

 Control Tower offers “guardrails” for ongoing governance of your AWS environment.
 Guardrails provide governance controls by preventing deployment of resources that don’t conform to selected policies or detecting non-conformance of provisioned resources.
 AWS Control Tower automatically implements guardrails using multiple building blocks such as AWS CloudFormation to establish a baseline, AWS Organizations service control policies (SCPs) to prevent configuration changes, and AWS Config rules to continuously detect non-conformance.

 AWS Control Tower offers a dashboard for continuous oversight of your multi-account environment.
-You get visibility into provisioned accounts across your enterprise.
+You get visibility into provisioned accounts across your organization.
 Control Tower dashboards provide reports on detective and preventive guardrails you have enabled on your accounts.
 And they give you status on any resources that don’t comply with policies you have enabled through guardrails.

 Can I use Control Tower to meet industry compliance standards (such as HIPAA, PCI, SOC-1, SOC-2)?